 Last years Nicky Henderson trained horse Might Bite is having a second go at the race.
 He’s leading the odds, will he win the race like the bookies are expecting or will he be pipped at the post by Waiting Patiently, Presenting Percy or Native River?

-In the run up to big races, trainers and owners like to get the horse to run in a trial race to test the waters and see how the horse and jockey will preform.
+In the run-up to big races, trainers and owners like to get the horse to run in a trial race to test the waters and see how the horse and jockey will perform.
 The 3m Betfair Chase run at Haydock Park (24th Nov) is often the trial race for Kempton.
 Take a look at the winner and the horse that contested the race.
-Previously nine of the last 16 winner took the race before heading to Kempton’s winter festival.
+Previously nine of the last 16 winners took the race before heading to Kempton’s winter festival.

 There have been a number of records set in recent years.
 Nichols could be worth looking out for as well as Nicky Henderson who trained last years winner.
 Fourteen horses have won it more than once, Desert Orchid won it four times and Kauto Star won it five times.